Itsannm/ReactTransactionApp/README.md

-Sure!
-Here's a sample README.md file for your React app:

 # Bank of FlatIron - Transaction Manager

 Bank of FlatIron is a simple React application that allows users to manage their bank transactions.
 Users can view their recent bank transactions in a table, add new transactions, search for transactions by description, and sort transactions by category or description.
 Additionally, users can delete transactions they no longer need.